 “More than 50 percent of kids who play an instrument go on to college, yet music education programs at the inner city public schools who need them most continue to be hit hard with budget cuts,” Clemons once noted.
 “Little Kids Rock has responded to this problem in a really big way and made a positive impact on the lives of literally thousands of low-income students who wouldn’t have otherwise had the opportunity.
 I strongly encourage those who are in a position to do so to support their cause and spread the word about this inspirational program.”

 In 2009, we celebrated Clarence for his incredible contributions to our work by creating the “Big Man of The Year Award” in his honor.
 Since that time, we give this honor to a musician who embodies the values of generosity and service that reflect Clarence’s legacy and our organization’s ideals, beginning with Bernie Williams in 2010.

 Clarence’s passing was a huge loss to the many people who knew and loved him.
-Last year, Clarence’s family and friends (Jake Clemons, Maureen and Steven Van Zandt and Victoria Clemons) presented the third annual “Big Man of The Year Award” to Lady Gaga, whose song “Edge of Glory” featured Clarence in his final collaboration.
+In 2011, Clarence’s family and friends (Jake Clemons, Maureen and Steven Van Zandt and Victoria Clemons) presented the third annual “Big Man of The Year Award” to Lady Gaga, whose song “Edge of Glory” featured Clarence in his final collaboration.

 In 2012, Little Kids Rock and Bruce Springsteen presented the fourth annual “Big Man of the Year Award” to his bandmate, Steven Van Zandt.